Pelvic Vein Embolisation (PVE) is safe, effective at stopping the pelvic vein reflux and gives long-lasting results!

 Like our other treatments, PVE is performed under local anaesthetic as a walk-in, walk-out treatment at The Whiteley Clinic, Bond Street, London.

 Although some patients are concerned about having coils placed into their pelvic veins, the actual metal involved is less than the clips used in many surgical procedures such as laparoscopic hernia repair or laparoscopic gallbladder removal and far far less than the metal used in a hip replacement or other joint replacement procedure.

 Our published research has shown this to be a highly effective technique with exceptionally low complication risks even in the long term.

-However there are very few centres in the world that have a big experience of these procedures, particularly in the internal iliac veins which are more usually the problem than ovarian veins.
+However, there are very few centres in the world that have a big experience of with these procedures, particularly in the internal iliac veins which are more usually the problem than ovarian veins.

 We worked with PB Consulting and Boston Scientific to investigate the impact of Pelvic Congestion Syndrome (PCS) in the UK.